 What to notice

 This holiday takes place the third Thursday of every quarter, which means there are multiple opportunities to take advantage of getting to know the wants, needs, and opinions of your clientele.
 This directly reaches out to your audience so make sure to get them involved on social media with either polls, comments, or a shared hashtag!
+That context also matters for Call recording, especially when the current process feels harder than it should.

 The best version of this is not loud.
 It is a process that is easy to explain and easy to use.
 People should not need to understand every setting behind the scenes to get the benefit.
 They should only notice that the next step is obvious and the experience feels less difficult than it used to.